zdid/rfxcom2hass/README.md

-# RFXCOM2MQTT
+# RFXCOM2HASS

 [![RFXCOM](rfxcom.png)](http://www.rfxcom.com)

-RFXCOM to MQTT bridge for RFXtrx433 devices
+RFXCOM to MQTT bridge for home assistant

-All received RFXCOM events are published to the MQTT rfxcom2mqtt/devices/\<id\> topic.
+All received RFXCOM events are published to the MQTT rfxcom2hass/devices/\<id\>/state topic.
 It is up to the MQTT receiver to filter these messages or to have a register/learning/pairing mechanism.

 ## [Getting started](./docs/README.md)